MostafaHamedd/Tellmore01.github.io/README.md

 The purpose of this project is to show how to use [Jekyll](https://jekyllrb.com/) (a static site generator), to host your resume on Github pages.
 * Use Markdown to create your resume.
-* Create a static wesbite using Jekyll on your local computer.
+* Create a static website using Jekyll on your local computer.
 * Use Github to host your resume online.